Emurasoft/emurasoft.github.io/en/dlg/properties/display/index.md

 Click this button to find the specified underline color.

-## Search Colors text box
+## Search colors text box

 Specifies the number of previously searched strings to highlight.

 ## Select All button

-Select the entire list.
+Selects the entire list.

-## Quote Marks text box
+## Quote marks text box

 List of quote marks to be used when recognizing **Quoted Lines**.

-## Line Space text box
+## Line spacing text box

-Specify the amount of space between lines.
+Specifies the amount of space between lines.
 This value corresponds to 1/10 of the height of a single line.

-## Character Space text box
+## Character spacing text box

-Specify the amount of space between characters in pixels.
+Specifies the amount of space between characters in pixels.

-## (Display Example) Text
+## (Display Example) text

-Show a sample of text with the currently selected font.
+Shows a sample of text with the currently selected font.

 ## Font button

-Specify the font to be used to display text.
+Specifies the font to be used to display text.

 ## Reset button